2009 Pellet and Biomass Stove Tax Credit Information

 January 1st, 2009 and is valid only for the purchase

-2010.
-The sales receipt must indicate that the purchase
+and 2010.
+The sales receipt must indicate that

 A: The Department of the Treasury, and the IRS.